10 Fat Loss Lies and the Slimming Truth

 Do you really care about their businesses, though, when your life health and your life are at stake?
 After all, being overweight or obese can contribute to or cause many serious conditions.

 Although any amount of extra body fat can be unhealthy, obesity comes with the most health risks.
-Obesity is defined as having a higher amount of body fat than what is considered healthy.
+Obesity is defined as an accumulation of body fat that poses a health threat.
 Body Mass Index (BMI) is used to calculate the category of overweight or obesity.
 It is a calculation of height with weight.
 A BMI of 25 to less than 30 is considered overweight, and a BMI of 30 or more is considered obese.
 A BMI of 40 or higher is considered severe obesity.

 The health risks of obesity are many.
 Here are just a few of them: